 Doctors of Tomorrow Rising

-Doctors of Tomorrow Rising is a continuation of our longitudinal mentoring program for 10th-12th grade students with a specific focus on professional development and college readiness.
-Medical student leaders guide these students through several sessions, including personal statement workshops, financial aid talks, college application support, and community service events.
+Doctors of Tomorrow Rising is a continuation of our longitudinal mentoring program for 11th-12th grade students with a specific focus on professional development, allied health professions, and college readiness.
+Medical student leaders guide these students through several sessions, including personal statement workshops, financial aid talks, college application support, interprofessional health days, and community service events.

 Doctors of Tomorrow Succeed

 Doctors of Tomorrow Succeed is the newest branch of our program for DoT alumnae who have matriculated at the University of Michigan.
 This curriculum involves weekly study tables, game nights, graduate school panels, clinical skills workshops and various scholarship opportunities to further support DoT students in their undergraduate years.
+DoT Succeed focuses on preparing students for graduate school programs.
 Additionally, DoT Succeed college students serve as mentors for the younger DoT members and offer advice regarding college preparation and applications.